MarcelS999/TerraWatt---Will-it-Rain-on-My-Parade-/README.md

 3. Launch the app
 streamlit run app.py

 🗺️ How to Use

 Open the map in your browser (Streamlit will show the local URL).
-Click any point to generate a detailed site summary — including mean wind speed, CF, and nearest grid connection.
+Click any point to generate a detailed site summary — including mean wind speed, CF, and nearest grid connection